BlinkID/blinkidmoto-phonegap/README.md

 ## Sample

-Here's a complete example of how to create and build a project iOS using cordova (you can substitute equivalent commands for phonegap):
+Here's a complete example of how to create and build a project using cordova (you can substitute equivalent commands for phonegap):

 ```